doodooboi/RBX_Spot-Plugin/README.md

 [dotenv](https://www.npmjs.com/package/dotenv) `Used to load the .env file, which stores private information like api key`

-[puppeteer](https://pptr.dev/) `Used to login to spotify to retrieve lyrics, if enabled in settings.`
+[puppeteer](https://pptr.dev/) `Used to login to spotify to retrieve lyrics, if enabled in settings`

 ### Command to install all packages at once
-`npm i puppeteer dotenv fast-average-color-node create-desktop-shortcuts axios`
+`npm i puppeteer dotenv fast-average-color-node create-desktop-shortcuts axios express`

 # Setup
 ### Files
 1. Create a empty folder which will hold all the files.
 2. Navigate to the new folder, and copy the installed files into it
-3. Edit settings.js to modify 2 settings to your preferences
+3. Edit settings.js to your preferences

 ### Spotify API
 1. Go to [Spotify Developer](https://developer.spotify.com/dashboard) and log in, creating an account if asked to